etccapital/Survey_PortfolioSelection/Algo_Notes/OLP_Notes.md

 **2.1 Problem Setting**

-Consider a financial market with m assets, we invest our wealth over all the assets in the market for a sequence of n trading periods.
+考虑一个拥有m个资产的金融市场。Consider a financial market with m assets, we invest our wealth over all the assets in the market for a sequence of n trading periods.
 The market price change is represented by a m-dimensional price relative vector xt ∈ Rm+ , t = 1, . . . , n, where the ith element of tth price relative vector, xt,i, denotes the ratio of tth closing price to last closing price for the ith assets.
 Thus, an investment